by Sven Åke Bjørke, Nov 2017

 Act of God – force majeure – An old legal term

 Legal history may sound boring, but is actually very interesting and relevant to today’s challenges.
 The reasoning about culpability (guilt) goes back to the Law of the Twelve Tables about 600 BC and the Roman Law further developed during a thousand years.
 “It is believed that Roman Law is rooted in the Etruscan religion, emphasising ritual”.
 Most juridical reasonings started out in religion.
 There were perceived gods everywhere and they apparently all had as a hobby to more or less intervene in human plans and business.
-So when a ship sank or a slave was accidentally killed, it was extremely difficult to claim compensation for damages by the one who suffered losses, as you could always argue that the accident was due to intervention by a god or two.
+So when a ship sank or a slave was accidentally killed, it was extremely difficult to claim compensation for damages by the one who suffered losses, as it would usually be possible to argue that the accident was due to the intervention by a god or two.

-Roman law, which international law more or less is based on, starts here.
+Roman law, which international law more or less is based on, may have had its roots in religion but gradually developed in a more pragmatic direction.
 The Romans developed a legal system to ensure that trade in the Mediterranean area would go as smoothly as possible, with a minimum of risk for the investors.
 A shipwrecked captain would have to prove he had done everything possible to save the ship by referring to the precautionary measures he had taken, by training the crew, maintaining the boat, not overloading, when necessary throwing some heavy goods overboard etc. A legal standard that still exists in international law called “bonus pater familias” (Anners, p.289) was established: The standard of what a good, reasonable and responsible family father would have done in the same situation.
 (What this good person would have done was assessed by the judge / praetor (Anners, p.58).)

 The reasonable person weighs four factors before he acts.
 First, he assesses the foreseeable risk of harm his actions or lack thereof may create and compare them to the utility he might achieve.
 He also calculates the extent of the risk.
 Thirdly, he must assess the likelihood of the risk actually causing harm to others and fourth, the possible alternative actions of less risk.
 The reasonable person is thus required to appropriately inform himself and act accordingly.